jeff1evesque/machine-learning/README.md

 #manual
 ```

-Otherwise, the redis-server autostart, defined in `/etc/init/redis-server.py` will be overriden, and will require manual start.
+Otherwise, the redis-server autostart, defined in `/etc/init/redis-server.py` will be overridden, and will require manual start.
 Once started, the redis-server will intrinsically implement dataset [snapshotting](http://redis.io/topics/persistence#snapshotting), as defined in [`redis.conf`](https://github.com/antirez/redis/blob/unstable/redis.conf#L170).
 If needed, the following commands will start, restart, and stop the redis-server:

 ```bash
 sudo start redis-server